DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 ![DevExtreme Download Manager](/images/Common/licensing-key@2x.png)

-Note that every developer on your team must obtain and use their own key.
+[note] Every developer on your team must obtain and use their own key.
 Your DevExpress account manager should [Assign Licenses](https://www.devexpress.com/ClientCenter/LicenseManager) to developers as required.

 ### Manual Configuration